AlexsLemonade/OpenPBTA-analysis/.github/PULL_REQUEST_TEMPLATE.md

 _Tell potential reviewers what kind of feedback you are soliciting.
 Are there particular areas that need a closer look?
-Is there something you want to discuss further?_
+Is there something you want to discuss further?
+Is the analysis in a mature enough form that the resulting figure(s) and/or table(s) are ready for review?_

 #### Results